themese/fathom-jokes/README.md

 Go to the Postgresql section below to initialize the DB first.
 App is set up as a monorepo, you can find the api and the ui folders.
-UI can be ran with `npm run dev` locally or `npm start`.
-For interview processes, I recommend using `npm run dev` for simplicity and if you want to see the full build `npm run build`.
+UI can be ran with `npm start`.

-API can be ran with the same exact commands.
+API can be run with either `npm run dev` for development or `npm start` for real build.
+In order to configure the DB see the Install Postgres section, however once it's installed you can run it using `docker compose up` after navigating to the `api/db/init` folder.
+I strongly recommend using docker desktop for simplicity.

 # Install Postgres with Docker